 The therapeutic process truly begins when a connection is established.
 When you feel heard, cared for, safe, relaxed.
 In this space, a therapeutic relationship can take root.
-You can sink in, let go, and together we can begin the process of unwinding layers of tension patterns that might seem to hold you captive.
-It is my goal to create an environment, and engage with you in such a way, that we can find a connection within our first visit.
+You can sink in, let go, and together we can begin the process of unwinding layers of tension patterns that your body dutifully carries for you.
 The reality is that many of us carry layers upon layers of guarding and it can take time to establish enough trust to dive into the “deeper” work.
-Not only trust in me, the therapist, but more importantly trust in yourself and your own process.
+Not only trust in me, but more importantly, trust in yourself and your own process.
 So remember to be patient, it took a long time for you to get to where you are right now in your relationship with your body, it will also take time to change.

 Massage is a conversation, both a silent and verbal exchange.
 Pressure, presence, intention, and body language are important elements of the non-verbal aspect, but articulating what you experience while receiving can take time to develop as well.
 Taking the time to develop this skill will enhance every massage you receive, illustrating the importance of a thorough intake, and post session check-in.
-When we connect words to our inner experiences we can begin to decipher the body's messages, which will enhance your ability to articulate what you need, which will help us set a realistic intention for our time together, which will set the stage for successful communication while you’re on the table.
+When we connect words to our inner experience we can begin to decipher the body's messages.
+This will enhance your ability to articulate what you need, it will help you hone in on the most helpful intention for our time together, and it will set the stage for successful communication while you’re on the table.

-Receiving isn’t something that comes naturally to most in our society.
+Receiving isn’t something that comes naturally to many.
 We spend so much time giving and doing that when we slow down and ask the body to just receive, we might be greeted with a range of unfamiliar, uncomfortable, or even scary feelings.
-We might also encounter desensitization, when the body's sensory receptors have been dulled from over stimulation and leave you feeling like you need extreme pressure to feel anything at all.
+We might also encounter desensitization, when the body's sensory receptors have been dulled leaving you feeling like you need extreme pressure to feel anything at all.
 You also might slip right into a state of bliss as you tune out the rest of the world and become fully present.
 Whatever you might experience, it is part of your story and that unfolding story is what guides the therapeutic process.
 So remember to be gentle with yourself, your body has dutifully carried you through everything this life has thrown at you.

 You are the most important part of the therapeutic process!
 How you choose to engage in it, or not.
-Contrary to how massage is often portrayed, therapeutic massage requires your full cooperation and commitment.
+Contrary to how massage is often portrayed, therapeutic massage requires your cooperation and commitment.
 It took time, often years, to build the neuromuscular pathways that enable your body to do as much as you ask it to in a day.
 It will also take time to let go of patterns that are no longer needed, or wanted, to heal wounds that have left deep scars, to be vulnerable enough to receive, to be brave enough to find a new way of being.
 Remember, when you commit to honoring your process, the work gets easier.